Field-to-office file handoff

 Every handoff gets a receipt, an owner, and an archive copy.

-RoverDrop replaces email attachments for firms that move files from the field to the office: construction, survey, insurance restoration, civil, geotech.
+RoverDrop is field-to-office file transfer that replaces email attachments for firms in construction, survey, insurance restoration, civil, and geotech.
 Crews submit to one queue.
-The office accepts responsibility.
-Nothing gets lost quietly.
+The office takes ownership of each packet.
+Every handoff is tracked from receipt to filing.

 No account or email needed for the demo.